paradigmn/ultrastar_pitch/README.md

 # ultrastar_pitch
-This python script is an attempt to automate the pitch detection for USDX projects.
+This python application is an attempt to automate the pitch detection for USDX projects.

 ## usage
-The core file of this project is "pitch_detection.py" which provides the functionality for parsing and processing USDX projects.

-The scripts folder provides the "get_pitch.py" script, which calls the mandatory functions to process a USDX project.
-If all dependencies are met, just copy this file in your project folder and run it.
-To work properly, it is necessary to name the usdx file "notes.txt" and the song file "song.mp3".
+Since version 0.40 the project is a standalone terminal application.
+After the installation it can simply be executed in the shell via:
+`ultrastar-pitch`

+If the usdx file is named "notes.txt", no arguments are neccessary.
+If it is named any different it has to be explicitly stated:
+`ultrastar-pitch name.txt`
-If everything went well, a new file "notes.txt.new" should appear.
+If everything went well a new file "notes_new.txt" should appear.
+In case a different output name is desired it can be changed with the "-o" flag:
+`ultrastar-pitch -o name_new.txt`

-For Windows 7 x64 there is a precompiled [executable](https://my.pcloud.com/publink/show?code=kZt3wA7ZnxhL5olW9IkS2FX7DchyBp5k4J37) available.
+For Windows x64 there is a precompiled [executable](https://my.pcloud.com/publink/show?code=kZt3wA7ZnxhL5olW9IkS2FX7DchyBp5k4J37) available.
+Just place it in your project folder with a "note.txt" and "song.mp3" file and execute it.
-It can be used the same way as described above.

 Note: Some virus scanner identify the binary as Bitcoin miner and therefore prevent the execution.
 This is unfortunate but not in my power to control.
-Either add an exception or use the script instead.
+Either add an exception or install the python application as descriped below.

-### deep learning
-If you want to improve the accuracy, you can use the the "keras\_get\_pitch" script or executable.
-It uses the deep learning model located in the "keras" folder.

-## dependencies
+## installation
 If you are using the binary, everything should run out of the box.
-In case of error occurrence, try to install Microsoft Visual C++ Redistributable x64 (2010+2015).
+In case of an error, try to install Microsoft Visual C++ Redistributable x64 (2010+2015).

-If you prefer using the python script or feel the need to develop you own solution, read on.
+If you want to use the python application do the following:
 ### windows
 Install the newest version of [Python 3](https://www.python.org/downloads/windows/)
 Install the newest build of [ffmpeg](https://de.wikihow.com/FFmpeg-unter-Windows-installieren)
 Open CMD/Powershell and type:
 `pip install ultrastar-pitch`
 ### linux (debian)
 Open a terminal and type:
 `sudo apt-get install python3 python3-pip ffmpeg`
 `pip install ultrastar-pitch`

 Pip should install all dependencies automatically, if not run
-`pip install scipy numpy keras tensorflow`
+`pip install scipy numpy scikit-learn keras tensorflow`

 ## developer information
 ### build instructions (windows only)
 The software can be compiled into a single standalone binary.
 To achieve this, additional requirements need to be installed.
 `pip install pyinstaller pywin32 setuptools pypiwin32`

-The software used to generate the binary is called pyinstaller.
-The build recipe is called setup.spec.
-It links to the get_pitch.py script in the example folder.
-To build your own application the MODULE variable within the recipe needs to be changed to your own script.
-The same goes for FFMPEG_DIR, if your ffmpeg.exe isn't located in the standard folder.

-To generate the executable, change to your working directory and run
-`pyinstaller setup.spec`
+tbd.

 ### implementation
 The software takes a timed USDX file and the corresponding audio file.
-The song is converted into a mono wav file and gets split into the predefined syllables.
-These chunks will then be separated into blocks to be fourier transformed and averaged.
-The fft gets iterated and the base tone is added to its first two harmonics.
+The song is converted into a mono wav file and gets split into the predefined audio segments.
+These chunks are divided into blocks to be fourier transformed and averaged.
+The output is fed into a neuronal network to determine the pitch.
-The greatest value is expected to be the desired pitch.

-The deep learning analysis was trained by a large karaoke database.
-It uses an averaged 2048 samples fft like the original algorithm but performing much better.
-The training data was filtered beforehand by checking the label against the prediction of the algorithm.
+The deep learning model was trained by a large karaoke database.
+It uses an averaged, absolute, right half fft of 2048 samples length (1025 features).
+The training data was filtered beforehand by checking the label against a sliding harmonic classifier.
 The model structure can be derived from its name.
 E.g: "keras\_tf\_1025\_240\_120\_12\_fft\_0.model" stands for a Keras model, which uses the Tensorflow backend.
-It takes 1025 input values, has two hidden layers with 240 and respectively 120 nodes and 12 outputs.
+It takes 1025 input values, has two hidden layers with 240 and 120 nodes and 12 outputs.
 Furthermore the input was fft transformed and the model revision is 0.

-You can build and load your own model for analysis.
-The necessary parameter and methods are listed below.

 ### accuracy
-The precision of this method vary greatly with the analyzed audio.
+The precision of this method changes greatly with the analyzed audio.
 For example a ballad with slow background music and a strong female voice can get an accuracy of over 90%, while a rock song with loud background music and a rough male voice can drop below 30%.

-The average accuracy of the original approach is 54%, while deep learning is about 75% correct.
+The average accuracy of the current approach is roughly 75%.

+To get a  better impression, you can use the "-a" flag on a song which was already translated:
+`ultrastar-pitch -a`
+This will display the accuracy of the prediction and a confusion matrix to see how close the classifier was.

 ### functionality

-1. initiation
-To access the functionality of the PitchDetection class, an object needs to be created.
-`test = PitchDetection()`
-The init method can take in several positional arguments:
-`sample_rate` the resampling frequency for analyzing
-`fft_len` the length of the fft window
-`fg1` the lowest frequency that can be detected
-`method` switch between classic and deep learning analysis
-These three arguments can drastically influence the accuracy and should't be changed unless you know exactly what you are doing.

-2. public methods
-These are the general methods to create an pitch analyzing application
-`load_project(proj_dir)`	read project data and begin analyzing
-`save_project()` save successfully converted file to disk
-`analyse_audio(audio_samples)` takes a numpy audio array and returns the pitch and and averaged fft array
-`fft_to_pitch(fft)` takes a numpy fft array and returns the corresponding pitch
-`build_training_data(data_dir, mode="...")` save original or analyzed pitches as numpy binary for machine learning applications
-`clear_training_data(data_dir)` removes previously generated data to start fresh
-`draw_confusion_matrix()` compare accuracy of analyzed pitches with a confusion matrix
-`get_statistics()` print accuracy and other statistical data
-`load_keras_model(model_path)` load deep learning model to improove accuracy

-3. class methods and variables
-Some functionality, which doesn't require an object.
-`pitch_map` an dictionary which allows translation between numeric and ascii pitch notation
-`get_pitch(freq, form="...")` turns a given frequency into pitch notation
-`zero_pad_array(array, new_size)` zero pads a numpy array at the end
+The software is based on three modules:

+* project_parser.py (parse the project for singable notes and yield audio segments)
+* preprocessing.py (transform segments into features of uniform size)
+* classification.py (predict pitch based on the provided pitches)

+Each modules contains one or more classes to provide the needed functionality.
+To make use of them in your own project just import them like this:
+`from ultrastar_pitch.module import class`

 ### version history
 v0.10 - first running implementation
 v0.20 - replaced pydub by subprocess and scipy wavfile read -> faster processing